 Blending personal history, gender politics, philosophy, and literary theory into a luminescent treatise on writing, love, and loss, Things I Don't Want to Know is Deborah Levy's witty response to George Orwell's influential essay "Why I Write."
-Orwell identified four reasons he was driven to hammer at his typewriter--political purpose, historical impulse, sheer egoism, and aesthetic enthusiasm--and Levy's newest work riffs on these same commitments from a female writer's perspective.
+Orwell identified four reasons he was driven to hammer at his typewriter-political purpose, historical impulse, sheer egoism, and aesthetic enthusiasm-and Levy's newest work riffs on these same commitments from a female writer's perspective.
 As she struggles to balance womanhood, motherhood, and her writing career, Levy identifies some of the real-life experiences that have shaped her novels, including her family's emigration from South Africa in the era of apartheid; her teenage years in the UK where she played at being a writer in the company of builders and bus drivers in cheap diners; and her theater-writing days touring Poland in the midst of Eastern Europe's economic crisis, where she observed how a soldier tenderly kissed the women in his life goodbye.
-Spanning continents (Africa and Europe) and decades (we meet the writer at seven, fifteen, and fifty), Things I Don't Want to Know brings the reader into a writer's heart."synopsis" may belong to another edition of this title.
+Spanning continents (Africa and Europe) and decades (we meet the author at seven, fifteen, and fifty), Things I Don't Want to Know brings the reader into a writer's heart."synopsis" may belong to another edition of this title.

-Deborah Levy writes fiction, plays, and poetry.
-Her work has been staged by the Royal Shakespeare Company, broadcast on the BBC, and widely translated.
-The author of highly praised novels, including The Man Who Saw Everything (longlisted for the Booker Prize), Hot Milk and Swimming Home (both Man Booker Prize finalists), The Unloved, and Billy and Girl, the acclaimed story collection Black Vodka, and two parts of her working autobiography, Things I Don't Want to Know and The Cost of Living, she lives in London.
-Levy is a Fellow of The Royal Society of Literature.
+Deborah Levy, a Fellow of the Royal Society of Literature, writes fiction, plays, and poetry.
+Her work has been staged by the Royal Shakespeare Company, widely broadcast on the BBC, and translated into fourteen languages.
+Her works include the novels Hot Milk and Swimming Home (both Man Booker Prize finalists), The Unloved, and Billy and Girl; the story collection Black Vodka; and the non-fiction Living Autobiography Trilogy: Things I Don't Want to Know, Cost of Living, and Real Estate.
+She lives in London.

 "About this title" may belong to another edition of this title.

-£ 3.53 shipping from U.S.A. to United Kingdom
+£ 14.73 shipping from U.S.A. to United Kingdom

-Quantity: 4 available
+Quantity: 8 available

 Seller: Revaluation Books, Exeter, United Kingdom

 Paperback.
 Condition: Brand New. reprint edition.
 128 pages.
 8.25x5.50x0.50 inches.
 In Stock.
-Seller Inventory # xr163557224X
+Seller Inventory # x-163557224X

 Quantity: 2 available